pchalamet/SmartBuildSystem/README.md

 </configuration>
 ````

-The repository must contains the `sbs.yaml` file describing all available repositories:
+The repository must contains the `sbs.yaml` (in root) file describing all available repositories:
 ````
 repositories:
     - name: sbs